apache/spark/docs/sql-ref-syntax-qry-select-orderby.md

   limitations under the License.
 ---
 The <code>ORDER BY</code> clause is used to return the result rows in a sorted manner in the user specified order.
-Unlike the <code>SORT BY</code> clause, this clause guarantees a total order in the output.
+Unlike the [SORT BY](sql-ref-syntax-qry-select-sortby.html) clause, this clause guarantees a total order in the output.

 ### Syntax
 {% highlight sql %}